 Most of the resources found at the links have subsections on special preparations for caring for children, people with medical conditions, the elderly, and pets.

-In the event of a power outage, work to restore service will be performed by PSE&G. It is also helpful for the University to be aware of rental housing properties without power, so please inform the Facilities Customer Service Center or the Department of Public Safety (24/7).
+In the event of a power outage, work to restore service will be performed by PSE&G. Residents who experience a power outage should report the outage directly to PSE&G. Updates on the status of the timeline for restoration of power are provided to the residents by PSE&G. While the University does not control the power, it is helpful for the University to be aware of rental housing properties without power, so please inform the Facilities Customer Service Center or the Department of Public Safety (24/7).
 Contact information for each of these is below:

 We ask that you peruse the above materials and use this time to make sure you are ready to stay safe and as comfortable as possible in your home for at least three days in the event of an extended power outage.
-Meanwhile, please direct any questions on emergency preparedness in University rental housing to Chris Warkala, Senior Manager of Apartments and Houses (email: firstname.lastname@example.org, phone: (609) 258-7638).
+Meanwhile, please direct any questions on emergency preparedness in University rental housing to Chris Warkala, Senior Manager for Housing Facilities (email: firstname.lastname@example.org, phone: (609) 258-7638).